fwilleke80/com_audioarchive/README.md

 - Its reported version
 - Whether execute permission was added automatically

-Audio Archive checks an explicitly configured path first.
+Punga Audio Archive checks an explicitly configured path first.
 It then tries the executable name through the server's `PATH`, followed by `/usr/bin` and `/usr/local/bin`.
-If an explicitly configured Unix executable lacks execute bits, Audio Archive attempts to add them when the hosting account has sufficient permission.
+If an explicitly configured Unix executable lacks execute bits, Punga Audio Archive attempts to add them when the hosting account has sufficient permission.
 Otherwise, the dashboard reports the permission problem explicitly.

 FFmpeg is required for waveform and spectral-analysis generation.
 FFprobe is optional and is currently only located and version-tested by the System Check.
-Audio Archive 0.9.5 performs media metadata extraction with its bundled PHP inspector, whether or not FFprobe is installed.
+Punga Audio Archive performs media metadata extraction with its bundled PHP inspector, whether or not FFprobe is installed.

-The dashboard also displays the installed Audio Archive version, provides actions for resetting all recorded play counts or all recorded download counts, and shows the combined managed-storage size with separate totals for current original clip files, waveform data, and spectral analyses.
+The dashboard also displays the installed Punga Audio Archive version, provides actions for resetting all recorded play counts or all recorded download counts, and shows the combined managed-storage size with separate totals for current original clip files, waveform data, and spectral analyses.
 These totals use the recorded sizes of currently referenced files and therefore do not require a filesystem scan; stale or unreferenced files remain part of the manual maintenance checks.

-Audio Archive 0.9.5 does not generate compatibility playback files and does not transcode originals.
+Punga Audio Archive does not generate compatibility playback files and does not transcode originals.
 Public playback streams the current original file.
 The preview directory, preview status column, and stale-preview maintenance support remain as compatibility scaffolding for legacy or manually created preview records.

 ### Adding clips